WeAreRust/rust-course-material/01-what-and-why/workshop.md

 }
 ```

+The `#[derive(Serialize, Deserialize)]` is another compile time macro (it's actually two - one for Serialize and one for Deserialize).
+These macros examine the struct at compile time and generate a bunch of code to do the serializing/deserializing.

 ## 7b.
 Parse some JSON

 Parse some JSON back into the data structure and print the title to the console: